 - Timestepping algorithm, storage schemes The time integration scheme used in dns is the 'stiffly stable' algorithm, based on backward differencing in time, and uses time-splitting as originally described in Karniadakis et al. (1991).
 What is stored where, and when see figure 5.1. - Support libraries and static member functions The two base-class libraries provided as part of Semtex are called veclib and femlib.
 Veclib provides vector algebra primitives and can be regarded as an extension to the BLAS: check veclib/README for a summary of the operations it provides.
-Femlib is a bundle of low-level operations that are finite-element and spectralelement-shape function related, also provides the parser (femlib/initial.y) and messagepassing routines, as well as Fourier transforms.
+Femlib is a bundle of low-level operations that are finite-element and spectral-element-shape function related, Fourier transforms, and a function string parser (see femlib/initial.y).